What is the MPS Program?

-Why the program is important
+Why it is important

-The MPS Program provides health and aged care services in areas that cannot support both a hospital and a separate aged care home.
-This allows people to stay in their own communities as they get older, close to their families and community ties.
+The MPS Program services areas that cannot support both a hospital and separate aged care home.
+This means older people can stay in their own communities and closer to family and friends.

-The goals of the program
+Goals of the program

 - improved access to a mix of health and aged care services that meet community needs